rangareddy/spark_hive_hwc_integration/LLAP_Setup.md

 3. Click **SAVE** in the upper right area of the window.

 ### 2. Enable interactive query
-We need to enable interactive query to take advantage of low-latency analytical processing (LLAP) of Hive queries.
-When you enable interactive query, you select a host for HiveServer Interactive.

-The Interactive Query control displays a range of values for default Maximum Total Concurrent Queries based on the number of nodes that we select for LLAP processing and the number of CPUs in the Hive LLAP cluster.
-The Ambari wizard typically calculates appropriate values for LLAP properties in Interactive Query, so accept the defaults or change the values to suit your environment.

-When you enable Interactive Query, the Run as end user and Hive user security settings have no effect.
-These controls affect batch-processing mode.

 1. In Ambari, select **Services** > **Hive** > **Configs** > **Settings**.
 2. In Interactive Query, set Enable Interactive Query to Yes: